Best gaming laptop in 2025: I've put the best of this new generation head-to-head and we have a winner

 The best budget gaming laptop is the Gigabyte G6X (2024).
 It takes the place of the Gigabyte G5 we had in this spot previously, mostly because it offers more affordable gaming performance but with newer, improved parts inside.

 That chip is combined with a 105 W RTX 4060—that's actually a large power budget for this GPU, and that shows in the performance it delivers, as evidenced in the benchmark charts below.
-What's more, it's a small dose faster than the outgoing Gigabyte G5 KF we've replaced in this spot—those hardware changes do count for something in games.
+What's more, it's a small dose faster than the outgoing Gigabyte G5 KF I've replaced in this spot—those hardware changes do count for something in games.

 Let's talk about the screen.
 It's a full 16 inches in size, with a 16:10 aspect ratio, 1920 x 1200 pixels, and a refresh rate of 165 Hz.
 It's pretty darn good, in other words.

 Importantly, that screen is a good fit for the hardware beneath it.
 Though it does suffer from a bit of the case of the blands—that is to say, it's a bit dull and overly dark.
 These budget laptops often tend to suffer this fate and the G6X is no different to its predecessors on this point.
-Ultimately, we'd call it "perfectly average."
+Ultimately, I'd call it "perfectly average."

 The noise from the fans when they're running at full bore is also quite average, which means this laptop is rather loud.
 That's just part of the parcel with a gaming laptop, but more so these affordable models.

 The design of this laptop is pretty standard stuff, too.
 Though it's decisively less 'gamery' than some.
 A single zone of RGB LEDs illuminates the keyboard and there's room for a reasonably big trackpad.
 Within the chassis, you can easily access the spare NVMe slot should you wish to bolster your storage above 1TB, which you probably will, and this machine comes with two DIMM slots.
-In our review model, these were accommodating 32 GB of DDR5-4800, though you could save some cash on the 16 GB model and get by in games just fine.
+In our review model, these were accommodating 32 GB of DDR5-4800—though you could save some cash on the 16 GB model and get by in games just fine.
 It wouldn't be difficult to swap out for a higher-capacity kit down the line.

 Overall, the Gigabyte G6X offers exactly what we ask for in a budget gaming laptop.
 You could happily game on one right out of the box, though it's an easily upgradeable platform if required.